 Historic Carson City in autumn will take your breath away no matter how you spend your trip.
-Explore beautiful city parks, where the views are nothing short of mesmerizing, go on a spooky (and educational) ghost walking tour of downtown or enjoy a local brew.
+Explore beautiful parks, where the views are nothing short of mesmerizing, go on a spooky (and educational) ghost walking tour of downtown or enjoy a local brew.
 We’ve compiled a list of must-do fall activities in Carson City, so grab a warm jacket and get ready to discover the Comstock region.

 Whether you decide to go for a peaceful walk along the Ambrose Carson River or enjoy a warm cup of cocoa as you picnic at Mountain Street Trailhead, your visit to Carson City will be one for the books.
 While it may be a little chilly outdoors, this is the last time of the year you’ll have the opportunity to bike ride in this bucket list destination before winter arrives.
 Pedal your way through the Sierra Nevada mountains on the Ash to Kings Trail.
 Or, if you’re feeling adventurous, choose a challenging trail like the Brunswick Canyon and the Carson River.
 We’re positive you’ll fall in love with the sagebrush-covered hills of the Sierra Nevada mountains in any or all of our city parks throughout the seasons.